sdc04-kahlo/Products/docs/API-usage.md

 ## Product Styles

-Returns the all styles available for the given product.
+Returns all styles available for the given product.

 `GET /products/:product_id/styles`